solify-dev/cctp-crosschain-transfer-v2/USER_MANUAL.md

 - Recovering from interrupted transfers
 - When you have a burn transaction but need to mint on a different wallet
 - Handling "AlreadyProcessed" errors on Solana
-- Cross-wallet transfers (burn with one wallet, mint with other-owned wallet)
+- Cross-wallet transfers (burn with one wallet, mint with another-owned wallet)

 ## Step-by-Step Transfer Guide